 RDM is the Corporation's sole project in Brazil and the focus of its efforts since late 2008.
 RDM hosts a past producing mine that was operated by Vale S.A. as an open-pit heap-leach gold mine until 1997, with maximum pit depths at that time of approximately 60 m.
 The objectives of the work carried out since 2008 were to define a gold resource at RDM that could be of sufficient size to justify expanding and deepening the former open-pit mine, as well as to define additional gold mineralization and/or exploration targets along strike and at depth.
-The Corporation, through its Brazilian subsidiary, Mineração Riacho dos Machados ("MRDM"), owns 100% of RDM, which currently comprises 6 exploration licenses and one mining concession that covers a total area of approximately 10,090 ha.
+The Corporation, through its Brazilian subsidiary, Mineração Riacho dos Machados ("MRDM"), owns 100% of RDM, which currently comprises one mining concession (1,000 ha), one mining concession in the approval process (1,230 ha) and 6 exploration licenses (9,091 ha).
 In addition, MRDM is in the process of applying for additional mining concessions covering areas not included in the above.